sealvault/sealvault/website/src/dev-docs/design/sync.md

 Syncing data between a user's devices is planned for future releases.

-## Deterministic IDs
+## Deterministic Ids

-We use deterministic IDs as primary keys for synced database entities, because deterministic IDs make it easier to maintain referential integrity when syncing.
+We use deterministic ids as primary keys for synced database entities, because deterministic ids make it easier to maintain referential integrity when syncing.

-The deterministic ID is derived by producing a [BLAKE3](https://github.com/BLAKE3-team/BLAKE3) hash of the namespaced entity name and the unique fields of the entity with a 256-bit tag.
+The deterministic id is derived by producing a [BLAKE3](https://github.com/BLAKE3-team/BLAKE3) hash of the namespaced entity name and the unique fields of the entity with a 256-bit tag.
 The deterministic id is used as a basis for security-decisions, so it's critical that adversaries